alexandra-storton/Seasonal-Funnel-Analysis/README.md

 <br>

 ## 💡 Business Context
 The GA4 Obfuscated Dataset looks at sales data from the Google Merchandise Store from November 2020 to January 2021.
-This dataset contains all information typically in a GA4 dataset, however some information has been redacted e.g. promotional campaign names and customer information for data-privacy issues.
+This dataset contains all information typically in a GA4 dataset, however some information has been redacted e.g. promotional campaign names and customer information in-line with data privacy requirements.

 <br>